snap-one/docs-driverworks-fundamentals/source/includes/14_updating_released_drivers/_1-UPDATINGRELEASEDDRIVERS.md

 The above example indicates that the Control4 operating system being used must be version 2.8.0 (at a minimum) in order for the driver to be updated automatically.

+`<force_auto_update>false</force_auto_update>`

+The force auto update tag, when set to true, ignores the Enable Driver Update flag set by dealers in ComposerPro _see below_.
+It will update on the scheduled time regardless of the setting of the flag.

 As mentioned above, the other component to managing driver auto updates is found in ComposerPro's Manage Drivers/Auto Update screen.
 The screen is accessed through the ComposerPro toolbar by selecting Driver/ Manage Drivers:

 <img src="images/14_1-01.png"/>